Whether you like or agree with them or not, David Cameron, Nick Clegg, Ed Milliband and Nigel Farage all know how to speak in public.

 “We pose a threat to the ENTIRE BRITISH POLITICAL CLASS and I’LL DRINK TO THAT”

-Listening to a full key note where nearly every other sentence is ended with the same emphasis can feel a little monotonous.
+Listening to a full key note where nearly every other sentence is ended with the same emphasis can feel a little monotonous don’t you think?

 That doesn’t totally detract from his skill in getting his point across

-He makes up for his lack of vocal variety and grumpy demeanor through his relaxed ‘talking to his mates down the pub’ style.
+He makes up for his lack of vocal variety and grumpy demeanor through his relaxed, ‘talking to his mates down the pub’ style.

-With just a few months left until the next General Election in 2015 personally I would have thought a far better route to rally support would have been through giving a more visionary and inspiring speech.
+With just a few months left until the next General Election in 2015, I would have thought a far better route to rally support would have been through giving a more visionary and inspiring speech.

 From the outside in this seemed to me to be just another opportunity that sadly so many politicians use to try to motivate others to action through the expression of anger, frustration and disappointment.

-They are crystal clear before they stand up to speak exactly how they want to leave their audience feeling.
+They are crystal clear before they stand up to speak, exactly how they want to leave their audience feeling.

 I wonder if that WORKED FOR HIM.

-Image: Courtesy of flickr.com
+Image: Courtesy of Canva.com